kavehtehrani/gnome-speech2text/README.md

 ### First Time Setup

 The extension automatically detects if the required service is missing and provides a user-friendly setup dialog with automatic or manual installation options.

+Notes about installers and distributions:

+- The extension bundle includes `src/install-service.sh`, a distro-agnostic service installer that only verifies system dependencies and installs the Python D-Bus service into `~/.local/share/gnome-speech2text-service`.
+- You must install system packages yourself using your distro’s package manager.
+The setup dialog will list any missing packages.
+- The top-level `install.sh` script in this repository provides Ubuntu/Debian-specific guidance and commands as an example to help install required packages and set up the extension end-to-end.

 **For Full Repository Installation:**